How to Get More Great Pageant Appearances

 7. Be Nice, Nice, Nice

 If you get an appearance booked be nice, nice, nice.
 Smile and be an angel to everyone you meet.
 If you’re nice, you increase your chances of being asked back for another appearance.
 Nobody wants to invite back a titleholder who’s self-centered and expected everyone to treat her like a celebrity.
 Don’t be that girl.
-Be the nice girl.
+Be a nice girl.

 8. Tag Away on Social Media